Pascal-Kueng/dyadMLM/README.md

 The prepared data contains the composition indicators and APIM actor/partner predictor columns used in the model formulas below.

-One possible APIM formula is:
+One simple distinguishable APIM formula is:

 ``` r
 simple_apim <- glmmTMB::glmmTMB(